agbernard/ingest-demo/README.md

     curl -H "Content-type: application/json" -X POST -d '{"supplierUrl": "http://localhost:8081/content/movies", "contentIds": ["1", "2"]}' http://localhost:8080/ingestion/tasks

 Feel free to add as many contentId's as you want.

+*Note*: to simulate this on a single machine, just open a new terminal for each server.

 ###Evaluation
 TODO